The F-signature Function on the Ample Cone: Definition of the -signature Funtion

-for any two non-zero natural numbers $a$ and $b$ and any ample $\QQ$-divisor $L$. \end{thm} \begin{proof} We need to check that the function $s_X$ as defined in \autoref{F-sigfunction} is well-defined.
+To prove the theorem, we need to check that the function $s_X$ as defined in \autoref{F-sigfunction} is well-defined.
 There are two issues: \begin{enumerate} \item The first arising from the choice of a $\QQ$-divisor representing a numerical equivalence class (\autoref{numericalequivalence}). \item Having chosen a $\QQ$-divisor $L$ representing a numerical class, there is still ambiguity in choosing a representation of $L$ as a rational multiple of an integral Cartier divisor (\autoref{scalingwithoutpairs}). \end{enumerate}

 We address the first ambiguity by proving that on a globally $F$-regular variety, numerical equivalence and linear equivalence are the same conditions.
 This is an analog of the same result for \emph{log-Fano} varieties over the complex numbers, a well-known consequence of the \emph{Kawamata-Viehweg} vanishing theorem.
 The following theorem maybe well-known to experts, but we do not know a reference.